 I checked for a pulse and there wasn’t any.
 Then I called 911 and requested help.
 I had to make one of the hardest calls ever to my wife and tell her.
 Then I had to tell my granddaughter.
 I’ll never forget the sadness in her eyes. he was too young, at 12, to have to hear what I had to tell but she already knew what happened.

 The next few days were pretty much a blur of emotion.
-MANY things were said and done by me that still bother me to this day.
-Once words are spoken there is no way to take them back…none.
+Many things were said and done by me that still bother me to this day.
+Once words are spoken there is no way to take them back.
+None.
 Their pain is forever to those that hear them and the guilt is forever upon those that speak them.
 I’ve borne the guilt of those words for six years now.
-I wish I’d never spoken them.
-Maybe that’s why I can’t speak now…so that I don’t hurt anyone else with my words.
+I wish I’d never spoken to them.
+Maybe that’s why I can’t speak now.
+So that I don’t hurt anyone else with my words.

-I think that day was the catalyst for many events that came in our lives.
+I think that day was the catalyst for many events that came into our lives.
 Some things that came were quite bitter; however, one eventually led to something good.
-There’s nothing I wouldn’t give for him to still be here..nothing.
+There’s nothing I wouldn’t give for him to still be here.
+Nothing.
 I think of him a lot.
 What did I miss?
 What could I have said or done that might have changed his mind?
-Could I have at least given him reason to question his path…to wait…to think… just pause for a minute longer?
+Could I have at least given him a reason to question his path, to wait, to think… just pause for a minute longer?

-If you have someone close to you who is in distress…reach out to them.
+If you have someone close to you who is in distress, reach out to them.
 Sometimes all it takes is a word.
-I’m not so naive as to think that you’ll dissuade everyone, but maybe just maybe you can cause them to pause a moment and consider the act.
+I’m not so naive as to think that you’ll dissuade everyone, but maybe just maybe you can cause them to pause a moment and reconsider the act.